chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/UFW-BLOCK.md

 - Unknown if the `[UFW BLOCK]` is from the brand, model, or different applications.
 - __REMOVING THE ROGUE DEVICE DID NOT RESULT IN PREVENTING THE ISSUE FROM OCCURRING.__

+This is a separate issue and will be investigated further.

 <!--
 drafted:
 21Aug23